You found our list of Black History Month ideas for work.

 If your team is not in the office, check out virtual team building ideas for your remote based workforce.

-Featuring accomplishments in Black history and your local community is important but do not forget about your own team!
+When searching for Black History Month activities for work, be sure to showcase your employees.
+Featuring accomplishments in Black history and your local community is important, but do not forget about your own team!
 As you look at Black History Month workshop ideas, keep in mind that your employees make your company what it is, and take this time to highlight what makes them special.
 You can invite your Black employees to share their personal professional stories, or reflect on what Black History Month means to them.
-Then, share these stories in company wide emails, internal blog posts, or on your social media platforms.
+Then, share these stories in company-wide emails, internal blog posts, or on your social media platforms.

 You can recognize the Black employees who have been a part of your organization in the past and helped to make it what it is today.
 Sharing success stories from employees who are important to your company’s history can inspire junior team members, especially when they see successful people who started where they are.